John Marshall Harlan: Early life and education

 Harlan was born in 1833 at Harlan's Station, 5 miles (8.0 km) west of Danville, Kentucky, on Salt River Road.
 He was born into a prominent slaveholding family whose earliest members had settled in the region in 1779.
 Harlan's father was James Harlan, a lawyer and prominent Whig politician who represented Kentucky in the United States House of Representatives and served as Secretary of State of Kentucky.
 Harlan's mother, Elizabeth, née Davenport, was the daughter of a pioneer from Virginia.
 Harlan grew up on the family estate near Frankfort, Kentucky.
 He was named after Chief Justice of the United States John Marshall, whom his father admired.
+The first ancestor of the Harlan family was George Harlan, an Englishman who arrived to the American Colony of Pennsylvania in the 1600s.

 John had several older brothers, including a mixed-race half-brother, Robert James Harlan, born in 1816 into slavery, and whom his father raised in his own household and had tutored by Richard and James Harlan, two of John Marshall Harlan's older brothers.
 According to historian Allyson Hobbs, Robert became highly successful, making a fortune in the California Gold Rush before returning east and settling in Cincinnati, Ohio.
 He "remained close to the other Harlans"; she suggests this might have influenced his half-brother John Marshall Harlan, "who argued on behalf of equal rights under the law in Plessy v.
 Ferguson."

 After attending school in Frankfort, John Harlan enrolled at Centre College.
 He was a member of Beta Theta Pi and graduated with honors.
 Though his mother wanted Harlan to become a merchant, James insisted that his son follow him into the legal profession, and Harlan joined his father's law practice in 1852.
 While James Harlan could have trained his son in the office, as was the norm of "reading the law" in that era, he sent John to attend law school at Transylvania University in 1850, where George Robertson and Thomas Alexander Marshall were among his instructors.
 Harlan finished his legal education in his father's law office and was admitted to the Kentucky Bar in 1853.